 The disease probability at and above which treatment is given and no further testing is warranted is termed the treatment threshold (TT).

 The above hypothetical example of a patient with chest pain converged on a near-certain diagnosis (98% probability).
-When diagnosis of a disease is certain, the decision to treat is a straightforward determination of whether there is a benefit of treatment (compared with no treatment, and taking into account adverse effects of treatment).
-When the diagnosis has some degree of uncertainty, as is almost always the case, the decision to treat also must balance the benefit of treating a sick person against the risk of erroneously treating a well person or a person with a different disorder; benefit and risk encompass both financial and medical consequences.
+When diagnosis of a disease is certain, the decision to treat is a straightforward determination of whether there is a benefit of treatment (compared with no treatment, and taking into account the potential adverse effects of treatment).
+When the diagnosis has some degree of uncertainty, as is almost always the case, the decision to treat also must balance the benefit of treating a sick person against the risk of erroneously treating a well person or a person with a different disorder; benefit and risk encompass financial, social, and medical consequences.
 This balance must take into account both the likelihood of disease and the magnitude of the benefit and risk.
 This balance determines where the clinician sets the treatment threshold.